 Select the default app that will house the new workspace that you are creating.
 The workspace will only be visible in this selected container app.

-User can only be invited one-at-a-time to test workspaces, and test workspace will always display a watermark on the side of the screen.
+Also, users can only be invited one-at-a-time to test workspaces, and test workspace will display a watermark on the side of the screen (except for SpotMe users).

 Note: All of the above settings, except data location, can be modified if needed after creating the workspace.